Many Rhinelanders fear that France will annex the Rhineland.

 With its close geographic and cultural proximity to Western Europe, a strong Rhenish state within the German Reich could bring together France and Belgium and the eastern parts of Germany – but only if the former enemies found a way to cooperate again, and that would occur only in the far distance, if ever.

 Occupation by British and Canadian soldiers

 Some 10,000 British and Canadian soldiers stood in Bonn.
 On December 6th, the first British soldiers arrived in Cologne, by December 15 the whole Cologne area was under British occupation.
 It was switched to British time, so in Cologne it was an hour earlier than in the rest of Germany.
 Freedom of press and assembly were restricted, nightly curfews imposed, and carnival was forbidden.
 Many families had to provide accommodation for English soldiers.
 Soon Mayor Konrad Adenauer established good working relationships with the British military authorities, and both sides got along quite well.

 The frontier of the Cologne bridgehead on the left side passed right through their county, the Siegkreis.
 Some villages belonged to the Cologne bridgehead, others were disputed and no one was sure.
-Königswinter, like Honnef and Linz, was to be a neutral zone, but on December 12, British and Canadian troops marched into town.
+Königswinter, like Honnef and Linz, was to be a neutral zone.
+However, on December 12, British and Canadian troops marched into town.
 They requested quarters in different hotels, also the hotel on the Petersberg had to provide beds.
-Germany appealed to the armistice commission in Trier and got its right.
-Before Christmas the Canadians would withdraw.
+Germany appealed to the armistice commission in Trier and got her right.
+Before Christmas, the Canadians would withdraw.

 “What a sad advent,” Lottie thought.
 The war was over, but not for the people here on the Rhine, and not for the occupation soldiers from far away either.